-A. Eligibility for Members with at Least Ten Years of Creditable Service on July 1, 1993 iii.
-Eligibility for members not in active service at retirement and not in active service on or after October 1, 1999:
+A. Eligibility for Members with at Least Ten Years of Creditable Service on July 1, 1993 i.
+Eligibility for members in active service and inactive members:

-- i.
-Eligibility for members in active service and inactive members: - 25 years of creditable service. - ii.
+25 years of creditable service.

+ii.
 Eligibility alternative for members in active service:

 Attainment of age 70 with at least one year of service immediately before retirement.